Peter Julian Eymard: Veneration

-Eymard was declared venerable in 1908, beatified by Pope Pius XI on 12 July 1925, and canonized by Pope John XXIII on 9 December 1962.
-Also canonized with Eymard were Servite priest Anthony Mary Pucci (1819–92) and the Capuchin lay brother Francis Mary of Camporosso (1804–66).
+Eymard was declared venerable in 1908, and beatified by Pope Pius XI on 12 July 1926.
+The cause for his canonization was opened on 28 July 1926, and he was canonized by Pope John XXIII on 9 December 1962.
+Also canonized with Eymard were Servite priest Anthony Mary Pucci (1819–1892) and the Capuchin lay brother Francis Mary of Camporosso (1804–1866).
 His feast day is celebrated in the Roman Catholic Church on 2 August.
 Pope John Paul II named Eymard "Apostle of the Eucharist".

 There is a statue of Eymard in Saint Jean Baptiste Catholic Church in New York City.
 Below the statue is a reliquary containing his right humerus bone.

 Legacy

 Eymard is recognised as a major contributor to nineteenth-century French spirituality.

 Catholic churches dedicated to Eymard are located in: